zhiweigu2000/Job-finding/Notes.md

 SQL: read, write, update data

-Relational model: allow easy querying, intuitive
+Relational model: tables linked to other tables

 Transactional model: operational

 ER model: show relationships, links

-Primary keys: a columen whose values unique indentify each row in a table
+Primary keys: a column whose values are unique and can be used to identify each row in a table, only one primary key in the table

 Foreign keys: one or more columns that could be used to identify a single row in a table

+Unique keys: columns that have unique values

 ## Select